Kepler-1649c: Habitability

 While the exoplanet does orbit within its star's habitable zone, due to the lack of information on the exoplanet's atmosphere, it is unclear if Kepler-1649c can sustain liquid water on its surface.
 As of 2021, no solar flare-ups have yet been observed from the host star; nonetheless, scientists believe that such stars are prone to frequent solar flare activity, and that such flares may have stripped the exoplanet's atmosphere and hindered the prospect of life.

 Climate

 Very little is known of Kepler-1649c's climate.
-It receives fully 75% of the light from its host star that Earth receives from the Sun; therefore, depending on the atmosphere, its surface temperature may be similar enough to the temperature of the Earth that liquid water may be present.
+It receives 75% of the light from its host star that Earth receives from the Sun; therefore, depending on the atmosphere, its surface temperature may be similar enough to the temperature of the Earth that liquid water may be present.
 It is unclear what the composition of Kepler-1649c's atmosphere is.

 Orbital evolution models show that significant oscillations of eccentricity under the gravitational influence of Kepler 1649c are likely, but the climate would remain Earth-like for most initial parameters.